AllardQuek/RamsiiBot/README.md

 **_Want to cook but missing an ingredient?
 Ask Ramsii!_**

-Read on to see what Ramsii offers, check out our Devpost submission [here](https://devpost.com/software/substitute-ramsay), or try our bot out [here](https://t.me/RamsiiBot)! 🙂
+Read on to see what Ramsii offers, check out our [Devpost submission](https://devpost.com/software/substitute-ramsay), or try our bot out [here](https://t.me/RamsiiBot)! 🙂

 ## Inspiration 💡
 As cash-strapped students who cook from time to time, we've always struggled with the disappointment of not being able to prepare a dish simply because we were missing 1 or 2 ingredients for a recipe.
 If only we could find substitutes for them!